 Comments below from Laurie Nicholson AATTV in relation to retaining the correct design and symbolism of our unit badge:

-to wear the RAR badge.
-When Lt.
-Col Milner asked me to design an AATTV
+Hi Rick, When Lt.
+Col Milner asked me to design

-badge it was forwarded to Army HQ for approval...AND RECEIVED APPROVAL...
+an AATTV badge it was forwarded to Army HQ for approval...AND RECEIVED

-for its reproduction and issue to AATTV members.
-This was despite it not
+APPROVAL... for its reproduction and issue to AATTV members.
+This was despite

 of being approved as a badge for the AATTV, but not 'officially' recognised